 Since there is so much to do in South Lake Tahoe on or near the water, this area can be the best part of Lake Tahoe to visit in the summer (think long sandy beaches, fantastic hiking trails, and water sports).
-If you want to know my top five favorite beaches in Lake Tahoe, check out this post.

 If you’re visiting in the winter, North Lake Tahoe is probably the better option if you’re looking to do snow sports.